spu1961/serieParal/README.md

 # serieParal
-A very simple and immediate way to obtain the best Series-Parallel resistors combination nearest to a desired valie
+A handy double-sided printed table to put in the drawer perhaps laminated, to give any value with maximum error of 1% by combining in series or parallel two selected resistors in the E12 series, or to a better approximation by having elements of the later series.